|What Time Is It? is the second full-length studio album by The Time, and was released in August 1982, 13 months after their first album The Time.

 All tracks on the album feature only Morris Day and Prince, apart from spoken vocals by Vanity on The Walk.

 Other tracks recorded for possible inclusion on the album included Jerk Out (later released by The Time on Pandemonium), International Lover (released by Prince on 1999), Bold Generation and Colleen.
-Dance To The Beat, which was played live by The Time in early 1982, may also have been intended for the album.

 The album produced three singles, 777-9311 (which preceded the album), The Walk, and Gigolos Get Lonely Too and The Time supported the album by touring as one of Prince’s opening acts on the 1999 Tour.